-Regardless of culture, structure, system, procedures, processes, or products, a business has no reason for being unless it is unable to serve paying customers.
+Regardless of culture, structure, system, procedures, processes, or products, a business has no reason for being unless it can serve customers at a profit.
 Therefore, as stated by Drucker, it has to create customers and hold on to them.

-Growing a share of the market, by creating more customers, has long been considered the primary goal of any business enterprise.
-Then came the internet and with it e-commerce, mobile commerce, social commerce, and digital platforms.
-Industries restructured, disrupted by digital initiatives, bringing global competition at our doorsteps.
+Growing market share by creating more customers has long been considered the primary goal of any business enterprise.
+Then came the internet, e-commerce, mobile commerce, social commerce, and digital platforms.
+Industries restructured, disrupted by digital initiatives, bringing global competition to our doorsteps.

 Customer development method is a scientic approach that can be applied to startups and entrepreneurs to improve their products success by developing a better understanding of customers’ problems/needs as well as the other hypotheses necessary to build a commercial successful company, relying on relies on validated learning, scientific experimentation, and iterative product releases to shorten product development cycles, measure progress, and gain valuable customer feedback.

-Blank, a successful Silicon Valley entrepreneur, had studied startups in the ’90s and noticed a pattern that was quite different from the traditional product development approach.
+Blank, a successful Silicon Valley entrepreneur, had studied startups in the ’90s and noticed a pretty different pattern from the traditional product development approach.
 Which was to conduct extensive market research to uncover demand, develop a ready product and then launch an expensive marketing campaign to market the product against a target group.

-In contrast, startups – being short on cash – started with an assumption and were quick to develop a primitive product (later known as a minimum viable product) which was being tested on a small group of users.
-By asking users to offer feedback, they could improve the product while also growing their userbase.
+In contrast, startups – short on cash – started with an assumption and were quick to develop a primitive product (later known as a minimum viable product) that was tested on a small group of users.
+By asking users to offer feedback, they could improve the product while also growing their user base.

-This enabled them to develop a full fletched product and validate customer demand at the same time, thereby justifying the product/market fit.
+This enabled them to develop a full fletched product and validate customer demand simultaneously, justifying the product/market fit.
 This all happened while remaining under the incumbents’ radar.
-After investors learned about these use cases they were eager to invest, allowing startups to scale up their operation with unprecedented speed.
+After investors learned about these use cases, they were eager to invest, allowing startups to scale up their operations with unprecedented speed.

 Customers no longer extract their loyalty from price or product.
 Instead, they remain loyal because of how they: